Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Prepare Before You Hire

 The best clients show up ready.
-They have their brand colors chosen.
-They have their copy written or at least outlined.
+They have their brand colors (or a good idea of them).
+They have notes of what they'd like to say on their website.
 They know their target audience.
 They have examples of sites they like and can articulate why.

 Doing this prep work can cut your project timeline by half.
 The designer doesn't have to extract information from you.
 They just execute.